Tall Timbers (film): Development

 Hall claims the script had no connection with the 1926 Australasian Films picture Tall Timber, which he had never seen although he said "Bert Cross, who was with me all this time right through the Cinesound period, often spoke of it.
 It was a film that had not done well, and which, unfortunately for Longford, had failed about the time he was looking to come back to Greater Union Theatres as the boss man."

 It has been argued that the story has several similarities with The Squatter's Daughter, an earlier movie of Hall's.
+Filmink staged it has "the same feisty heroine, rugged hero with a past, nasty business rivals, tragic love subplot, comic servants, villainous servant, action finale, etc."

 The two stars, Shirley Ann Richards and Frank Leighton, had both appeared in other Cinesound films, and Hall supported them with a strong support cast.
 Aileen Britton's part was created especially for her.